 By being subjected to constant change, the artwork Future Island raises questions of the impact of climate change.
 With its design and content, the work touches upon the research carried out at Stockholm University.

 The process of Future Island was presented at the 2022 Venice Biennale and featured, among other things, a rock equipped with the same type of heating system that has been installed on the island.
 The “Venice Stone” is now installed next to the island at Campus Albano.

-OOZE architects was founded in 2003 by Eva Pfannes and Sylvain Hartenberg.
-Ooze works in the intersection of art, architecture and urban development.
-The practise is based in Rotterdam, the Netherlands.
-Since 2008, they collaborate with the artist, architect and researcher Marjetica Potrč.
-Potrč is based in Ljubljana.
+OOZE was founded in 2003 by Eva Pfannes and Sylvain Hartenberg.
+Based in Rotterdam, the Netherlands, OOZE works in the interface of art, architecture and urbanism.
+Since 2008, they have collaborated with Marjetica Potrč, an artist, architect and researcher based in Berlin and Ljubljana.

 Commissioned by Public Art Agency Sweden, Akademiska Hus and Svenska Bostäder.
 Owned by Akademiska Hus and Svenska Bostäder.